 Hauling ass is a regular occurrence in Colorado these days, from the ubiquitous 5k turkey trots on Thanksgiving to grueling events like the Leadville 100 and the Transrockies races that lead ultra-runners across the highest peaks in the state, but burro racing is undoubtedly the state’s most unique running event.
-If you happen to own a donkey and a pair of trail running shoes, you might want to give burro racing a go.
+If you happen to own a donkey and a pair of the best trail running shoes, you might want to give burro racing a go.

 What is burro racing?

 Burro is the Spanish word for donkey and burro racing involves a runner leading a donkey on a rope along a predetermined course.